renovatebot/renovate/lib/modules/manager/tekton/readme.md

 Renovate's Tekton manager supports all the methods listed above.

+### Using image in Tekton Tasks

+Tekton Tasks define container images that are executed during its execution.
+There are several attributes where such images can be defined:

+1. In a Task step.
+1. In a Task stepTemplate.
+1. In a Task sidecar.

+Furthermore, Tekton Task definitions can be defined within various Tekton resources:

+1. Task
+1. TaskRun
+1. Pipeline
+1. PipelineRun

+Renovate's Tekton manager supports all the image attributes for the Tekton resources mentioned above.

 ### Set your own `fileMatch` pattern

 The `tekton` manager does not have a default `fileMatch` pattern.